meanie/angular-seed/README.md

 This repository contains a seed project for Angular 1 client applications written in ES5/ES6.
 It is part of the [Meanie](https://github.com/meanie/meanie) eco system, which is a collection of boilerplate code and libraries for developing, testing and building javascript applications using the MEAN stack (MongoDB, Express, Angular and Node).

+This seed project is built to work together side by side with the [Express seed](https://github.com/meanie/express-seed) project for server side applications.
+There is also an [Angular 2 seed](https://github.com/meanie/angular2-seed) project using TypeScript.

 The build process for this seed project is powered by the Gulp 4 task runner.

 ## Installation